Subject Complements for intermediate learners

 Warning!

-Please note that subjective pronouns are not commonly used as subject complements nowadays.
+Please note that subject pronouns are not commonly used as subject complements nowadays.

 Adjective Phrases as Complements

-Adjective phrases can be a single word or more.
-They are used to describe subjects.
+Adjective phrases can consist of a single word or multiple words, and they are used to describe or modify subjects.
 Look at the following examples:

 As you can see, an adjective has been used to describe the subject.